Episiotomy: When it's needed, when it's not

 The new approach

-Your baby's shoulder is stuck behind your pelvic bone (shoulder dystocia)
+- The baby's shoulder is stuck behind the pelvic bone

-Your baby has an abnormal heart rate pattern during your delivery
+- The baby has an unusual heart rate pattern during delivery

 How it works

 If you need an episiotomy, you typically won't feel the incision or the repair.
 If you haven't had anesthesia or if the anesthesia has worn off, you'll likely receive an injection of a local anesthetic to numb the tissue.